minhvo1/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that uses jQuery, CSS and HTML built from scratch!
+Tweeter is a simple, single-page Twitter clone that uses HTML, CSS, jQuery and AJAX built from scratch!

 ## Final Product
 <figure>